Investors question what to do as stock market plunges in wake of coronavirus

 ROCHESTER, N.Y.
-(WROC) — The biggest mistake people can make in the wake of the stock market drop, is to sell based on emotions rather than facts, that according to finical advisors here in Rochester.
+(WROC) — The biggest mistake people can make in the wake of the stock market drop, is to sell based on emotions rather than facts, that’s according to finical advisers here in Rochester.

 Ronna Grimes is hopeful that the drop in the stock market won’t affect her retirement fund.